lordcodes/swiftformat-tuist/CONTRIBUTING.md

-# Contributing to SwiftFormat Tuist Plugin
+# Contributing to SwiftFormat Tuist

-If this is your first time contributing to SwiftFormat Tuist Plugin, please have a read through our [Code of Conduct](https://github.com/lordcodes/swiftformat-tuist/blob/master/CODE_OF_CONDUCT.md).
+If this is your first time contributing to SwiftFormat Tuist, please have a read through our [Code of Conduct](https://github.com/lordcodes/swiftformat-tuist/blob/master/CODE_OF_CONDUCT.md).

 ## Reporting a bug